interledger/interledger-rs/docs/api.md

 }
 ```

-Note that the sending account username is one on the receiving node, not one of terminal sender.
+Note that the `from_username` corresponds to the account that received the packet _on this node_, not the original sender.

 ### GET /accounts/:username/spsp